thoughtspot/dev-workshop/workshop.md

   );
 }
 ```
-Click on the new navigation link to test the search embed, and give a simple search a shot.
+5. Click on the new navigation link to test the search embed, and give a simple search a shot:

-**Revenue monthly Product Category**
+  - *"Revenue monthly Product Category"*

+Your result should look like the screenshot below:

  ![C19-search](images/C19-search.png)

-## Create an Answer Select Menu.
-Duration: 0:15:00

-Searching by itself is great, but you will also want to save and re-visit your searches later.
-A saved search is called an **Answer** and we can load answers using the same search component we just created by specifying an `answerId`.
-As we did with the liveboard, we could find a hardcoded ID through the developer playground.
-But in this case we want to make it more dynamic, so let's create a new select component that will allow a user to choose from a list of all of the answers that they have saved.

-### Using REST API Calls
+## Using REST API Calls
+Duration: 0:05:00

+The next thing we will try to do is to create a list of all Answers available to the user.
+Up until this point we have been leveraging the Visual Embed SDK.
+This next step will require that we use the ThoughtSpot REST API.

-In order to retrieve a list of all answers availabile to a user we can leverage the ThoughtSpot REST API.
-This is one of the many tasks that the APIs can be used for, including:
+Before we implement the call we need, let's take a second to explore the REST API, as this task is just one of the many tasks that the APIs can be used for, including:

 - Controlling users and permissions
 - Retrieving login tokens